Hagos2022/printf/README.md

 Many other specifiers and flags were added and by combinig those the _printf() function generate a different ouput.
-The following list are the specifiers and flags allowed.